I don’t pretend to be a book reviewer but I do read a lot.

 Four local very good friends and I have been a member of a lively little book club which has existed without a break for 27 years!

 We are also lucky enough to live near Buxton, with its lovely Opera House and the Buxton Festival in July.

 And Stratford-upon-Avon is an easy drive away, so we take full advantage of that…

-Nearer to home we have been appreciating various local cinemas, where one can see the latest films in relaxed homely comfort.
+Nearer to home we have been appreciating various local cinemas, where one can see the latest films and live ballet and theatre relays in relaxed homely comfort.